jovanbrakus/hockey-shuttle/series/hockey-shuttle/season-01/episode-02-new-lines/draft/chapter-02.md

 Sophia's throat tightened.
 Maya had known her all of three weeks but had somehow become the person she trusted most here.
 It was alarming how quickly that had happened.

 "We studied together," Sophia said finally.
 "At the library.
-And it was... complicated."
+And it was... messy."

-"Complicated how?"
+"Messy how?"

-"Complicated like we held hands and he has a girlfriend complicated."
+"Messy like we held hands and he has a girlfriend messy."

 Maya's eyes widened.
 "Oh."